carpentries-incubator/lesson-parallel-python/_episodes/03-computing-pi.md

 multithreading in this chapter?

 # Monte Carlo
-FIXME: It would be nice to add timing to these examples, so we can actually see that the vectorized and parallel solutions are faster.

 In order to witness the advantages of parallelization we need an algorithm that is 1. parallelizable and 2. complex enough to take a few seconds of CPU time.
 In order to not scare away the interested reader, we need this algorithm to be understandable and, if possible, interesting.
 We chose a classical algorithm for demonstrating parallel programming: estimating the value of number π.

 The algorithm we are presenting is one of the classical examples of the power of Monte-Carlo methods.
 This is an umbrella term for several algorithms that use random numbers to approximate exact results.
 We chose this algorithm because of its simplicity and straightforward geometrical interpretation.